-In his home, Delaiah helps by carrying water, washing clothes and helping in the kitchen.
-He lives with his father and his mother.
+Delaiah lives with his father and his mother.
+His duties at home include carrying water, washing clothes and helping in the kitchen.
+There are 3 children in the family.
 His father is sometimes employed as a laborer and his mother is sometimes employed as a laborer.
-There are 3 children in the family.

 Delaiah lives on the plains of Kibera, home to approximately 100,000 residents.
 Typical houses are constructed of dirt floors, mud walls and corrugated iron roofs.
 The most commonly spoken language is Kiswahili.